 Cost & Other Expenses

-Annual operating expenses for DVYE are 0.49%, which makes it on par with most peer products in the space.
+Annual operating expenses for this ETF are 0.49%, making it on par with most peer products in the space.

 Sector Exposure and Top Holdings

-Taking into account individual holdings, Severstal (CHMF) accounts for about 2.33% of the fund's total assets, followed by Magnitogorskiy Metallurgicheskiy K (MAGN) and Nanya Technology Corp.
+Taking into account individual holdings, Severstal (CHMF) accounts for about 2.33% of the fund's total assets, followed by Farglory Land Development Co Ltd and Barwa Real Estate Co.
+Q.s.c.
+(BRES).

-The top 10 holdings account for about 17.97% of total assets under management.
+Its top 10 holdings account for approximately 19.91% of DVYE's total assets under management.

 Performance and Risk

-DVYE has a beta of 0.77 and standard deviation of 14.63% for the trailing three-year period, which makes the fund a medium risk choice in the space.
-With about 125 holdings, it effectively diversifies company-specific risk.
+The ETF has a beta of 0.92 and standard deviation of 16.99% for the trailing three-year period, making it a medium risk choice in the space.
+With about 133 holdings, it effectively diversifies company-specific risk.

-IShares Emerging Markets Dividend ETF is not a suitable option for investors seeking to outperform the Broad Emerging Market ETFs segment of the market.
-Instead, there are other ETFs in the space which investors should consider.
+IShares Emerging Markets Dividend ETF is a reasonable option for investors seeking to outperform the Broad Emerging Market ETFs segment of the market.
+However, there are other ETFs in the space which investors could consider.

-IShares Core MSCI Emerging Markets ETF (IEMG) tracks MSCI Emerging Markets Investable Market Index and the Vanguard FTSE Emerging Markets ETF (VWO) tracks FTSE Emerging Markets All Cap China A Inclusion Index.
-IShares Core MSCI Emerging Markets ETF has $58.15 B in assets, Vanguard FTSE Emerging Markets ETF has $63.39 B. IEMG has an expense ratio of 0.14% and VWO charges 0.12%.
+IShares Core MSCI Emerging Markets ETF (IEMG) tracks MSCI Emerging Markets Investable Market Index and the Vanguard FTSE Emerging Markets ETF (VWO) tracks FTSE Emerging Markets All Cap China An Inclusion Index.
+IShares Core MSCI Emerging Markets ETF has $44.67 B in assets, Vanguard FTSE Emerging Markets ETF has $53.46 B. IEMG has an expense ratio of 0.14% and VWO charges 0.14%.

 Investors looking for cheaper and lower-risk options should consider traditional market cap weighted ETFs that aim to match the returns of the Broad Emerging Market ETFs.